viamrobotics/docs/docs/tutorials/how-to-build-a-mock-robot.md

 Then you can name them whatever you like (You will need to reference these names later once we connect to your mock robot with the Python SDK).
 For each **Model**, select **fake**, then click **new component**.

-### How to install Viam server on your computer
+### How to install viam-server on your computer

-Before you proceed with controlling your mock robot, you are going to need to install Viam server on your development machine.
+Before you proceed with controlling your mock robot, you are going to need to install viam-server on your development machine.

-Follow the steps outlined on the **SETUP** tab of the Viam app in order to install Viam server on your local computer.
+Follow the steps outlined on the **SETUP** tab of the Viam app in order to install viam-server on your local computer.

 ## Controlling your mock robot using the Viam App